 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

 Sunday 1st Continued January 1893

-back with us to help I'm [?] as P. thought it was going to blow hard but we had little wind until until we was close to your bay.
-Near Bluff Deena and R went ahead in the jolly boat.
-R. to see to the cattle "Soon" had tried to get them all in.
-He had a tremendous fire in the house.
-Room excessively warm.
+back with us to help I'm [?] as P. thought it was going to blow hard but we had little wind until until we was close to our bay.
+Near the Bluff Deena and R went ahead in the jolly boat.
+R. to see to the cattle "Doon" had tried to get them all in.
+He had a tremendous fires in the house.
+Rooms excessively warm.
 To bed about 1/2 past 11pm.

 Monday 2nd.
 Nearly 8 oc when I got up. went to look at sheep. another has lambed (L's a ewe lamb) in P.M. another(mine a ram lamb).
 Jack ? wanted me to give him an order for Brandy for Annie saying she was sick.
 And I could not but note to Tomas or Lomas? re the matter.
 Terry put covers on sails. ? walked back to Thetis Mrs Welborn went with him as far as R/ or Th?
 I was at a/cn all day.
 Wrote to E T Bain Joshua Kingham E B Mason - sent chq McQuade - sent chq Jeune - sent chq John Roberton - sent chq Walter Bros. - sent chq